-Note: If any of the target servers already have a team in place and your intention is to overwrite that team, consider the cqniccmd.exe /d parameter to delete existing teams.
+Note: If any of the target servers already have a team in place and your intention is to overwrite that team, consider the caniccmd.exe /d parameter to delete existing teams.
 Note that in doing so, your target may lose the connection to the RDP server and may be unable to complete the job.
 This can be reconciled by putting all of the above scripts into one batch file that is sent to the server via the rdp console and then told to execute locally.
-Lastly, if your network does not use DHCP on the subnet where the team is created, you will lose access to the target server once the new team is created.
-You can overcome this by using netsh.exe included with Windows 2003 Server (it may be downloaded from Microsoft for Windows 2000 servers).
+Lastly, if your network does not use DHCP on the subnet where the team is created, you will lose access to the target server after the new team is created.
+You can overcome this by using netsh.exe included with Windows operating systems.